restatedev/documentation/docs/references/errors.md

 Cannot start Restate because the configuration cannot be parsed.
 Check the configuration file and the environment variables provided.

-For a complete list of configuration options, and a sample configuration, check https://docs.restate.dev/restate/configuration
+For a complete list of configuration options, and a sample configuration, check the [configuration docs](/operate/configuration).

 ## RT0003